Case Study: Environmental Science

 How can the student experience be enhanced when resources are tight?

-Dr William Landing, of the Department of Earth, Ocean and Atmospheric Science at Florida State University (FSU), hoped that VLEs might offer an innovative way to teach core science concepts outside of traditional classes and lectures.
+Dr William Landing, of the Department of Earth, Ocean and Atmospheric Science at Florida State University, hoped VLEs might offer an effective way of teaching core science concepts outside of traditional classes and lectures.
 His colleague Stephanie Dillon, of FSU’s Department of Chemistry, told him about the VLEs we had designed for her introductory course in Chemistry for Liberal Studies, which had led to a dramatic increase in enrollment onto her course, with an equally dramatic retention rate of around 95%.

-2. Invasive species: lionfish
+2. Invasive Species

 6. Nutrient runoff: watershed impacts

-7. Frogs and atrazine: ecotoxicology
+7. Frogs and Atrazine

-8. Green building: energy efficiency
+8. Green Building

 Dr Landing and his students are delighted with the project.
 Using VLEs, he presents the course material in a far more engaging way, without forfeiting the educational standards required of a core science class.The course is currently offered year-round and attracts approximately 750 new students annually.

 © Chant Newall Development Group, LLC.
 All rights reserved.
 CNDG™ is a registered trademark of Chant Newall Development Group, LLC.